 In addition to changes at the Minneapolis kitchen, Open Arms was forced to cancel its largest yearly fundraising event, Moveable Feast, which was budgeted to bring in almost $500,000.

 Open Arms accepts donations on its website and through Facebook.
-A $60 contribution provides a week’s worth of meals to a client.

 For Hébert Welles, who has led Open Arms since 2013, the nonprofit’s mission has a profound meaning.
 “For one client, a favorite cookie made at Open Arms was the last thing he ate before he died, and that reminded me of our responsibility in the lives of our clients, and a humbling experience that makes me feel incredibly grateful to be here.”